 Amendments of Bylaws

 Section 1.
-These Bylaws, or any part thereof, may be amended by a majority vote of the members at any regular or special meeting or by the Board of Directors at any regular or special meeting where the notice of the meeting contained a statement of the substance of the proposed amendment.
+These Bylaws may be amended by a majority vote of the members at the annual meeting or by the Board of Directors at any meeting where the notice of the meeting contained a statement of the substance of the proposed amendment.